lakviat/TechProOrganization/README.md

-# APOLLO PROJECT by TechPro
+# APOLLO PROJECT by TechPro.

 There are 8 team members working on this project.